AdobeDocs/commerce-admin.en/help/content-design/aem-assets-mapping.md

 1. Apply the `Commerce integration` metadata profile to the folder where Commerce assets are stored.

-   1. From the Metadata Profiles page, select the Commerce integration profile.
+   1. From the[!UICONTROL  Metadata Profiles] page, select the Commerce integration profile.

-   1. From the action menu, select **[Apply Metadata Profiles to Folder(s)]**.
+   1. From the action menu, select **[!UICONTROL Apply Metadata Profiles to Folder(s)]**.

    1. Select the folder containing Commerce assets.